BDC Hamburger Icon

 Meanwhile, the threat of substitute products or services considers the availability of alternatives that can fulfill the same customer needs currently being filled by an organization.
 The ease of substitution and the perceived value of alternatives affect the organization’s pricing power and market share.

-Finally, this last force examines the level of competition within the industry.
-Factors such as the number and diversity of competitors, market growth rate, differentiation strategies and exit barriers influence the intensity of competition and its effect on the profitability of an organization.
+This force examines the level of competition within an industry.
+Factors such as the number and diversity of competitors, market growth rate, differentiation strategies, and exit barriers influence it and its effect on an organization’s profitability.
+To mitigate this threat, businesses must focus on differentiation and innovation.
+This way, they can stand out from the competition and maintain customer loyalty.

 Tips for implementing Porter’s management theory